dell-cloud-marketplace/docker-wildfly/README.md

 3. You can use the management API directly
 4. You can use the deployment scanner

-for example, using the admin credentials from the logs, you can access web deployment console
+For example, using the admin credentials from the logs, you can access web deployment console

 ```no-highlight
  at: http://localhost:9990/console/App.html#deployments